 Is it more work than I expected when I got a chihuahua?
 Yes.
 But so is everything about owning a dog this small.
 You learn to calibrate your effort to their size.
 A flea problem that a big dog barely notices can make a chihuahua genuinely sick.

-The Companion Animal Parasite Council recommends year-round flea prevention for all dogs regardless of size.
-For chihuahuas, I would add that the emphasis on watching for allergic reactions should be higher than for any other breed.
+The Companion Animal Parasite Council recommends year-round flea prevention for all dogs regardless of size. com/chihuahua-food-allergies-how-to-spot-them-before-your-dog-scratches-through-the-floor/” title=”watching for allergic reactions”>watching for allergic reactions should be higher than for any other breed.
 Their small bodies amplify everything – both the problem and the solution.

 Luna has been flea-free for over a year now.
 She still scratches sometimes and I still panic every time, dropping whatever I am doing to check her fur with a comb.
 Old habits.
 But that is what flea ownership trauma does to a person.
 You never fully relax.
 You just get better at managing it.